 Haggard’s work is in many collections including The New Britain Museum of American Art, Emerson Hospital, Massachusetts General Hospital, R&F Handmade Paints, and private collections in the US and abroad.

-My work is essentially a balancing act of experimenting and improvising with lush color, materials and processes.
+My paintings balance experimentation and improvisation with lush color, materials and processes.
 I investigate abstraction without the need for a narrative or specific reference.
 Chunky forms and gestural strokes mingle with shards and fragments of color, sometimes nesting within or abutting one another.
+Tension and content arise from the positioning of marks, shape and color.
 Working like this can be gritty and awkward.
-It can also yield powerful, tender and intimate discoveries as the work develops.
-Tension and content are created from the positioning of marks, shape and color.
+It also yields powerful, tender and intimate discoveries as the work develops.

-For almost 30 years I have lived on a river.
-Each day I renew connections to the natural world, its rhythms and patterns, systems and mysteries.
-Being both a witness to and participant in the ecosystem has deeply fortified my artistic practice.
-Form is both created by and nourished by nature.
-I am grateful to have access to this experience and value how it manifests itself in my work.
+I have lived on a river for thirty years.
+Each day I renew connections to the natural world — its rhythms and patterns, wildlife, organisms, systems and mysteries.
+Being a witness to and participant in the ecosystem fortifies my artistic practice and the choices I make as an artist.